Hiflylabs/dp-de-interview-exercise/README.md

 3. Manage Access
 4. Add people
 5. Add the provided github users with "Triage" permissions
-6. Create a pull request (feature_solutions -> main) and add the assessors as reviewers.
+6. Create a pull request (feature_solutions -> main branch) and add the assessors as reviewers.
     1. Make sure you explain your solutions in the pull request!

 ## Tasks